-Choose a traditional plan and follow up your trip deposit with one final balance payment of $3,000 by February 1, 2018
+Choose a traditional plan, make your trip deposit during registration, and follow up with your full balance payment of $3,199 by August 1, 2018

 So, you’re not a professional hiker?
 No problem!

-You carry only a small daypack . . . our precocious porters do the heavy lifting, transporting your big backpack or duffel bag to the next mountain lodge
+You carry only a daypack, not a big backpack . . . our precocious porters do the heavy lifting, transporting your big backpack or duffel bag to the next mountain lodge.

 Show up with a mediocre amount of fitness, suffer a bit the first few days, then watch in amazement as your body rises to the challenge and you end up in the best shape of your life!